Cooking With Cannabis: Infusing Your Culinary Creations

 -

-Store the infused butter: Transfer the solidified infused butter to an airtight container.
-Label it clearly, including the date and potency.
-Store it in the refrigerator for freshness.
-It should last for a few weeks.
+Store the infused butter: Transfer the solidified infused butter to an airtight container and label it clearly with the date and any relevant details.
+Store it in the refrigerator to help maintain freshness.
+When properly stored, it can remain usable for several weeks.

 That’s it.
 You’re set.
 Now you can make your own delicious cannabis edibles in any recipe that calls for butter.
 But before you put the bud in Betty Crocker, let's pump the brakes and talk proper dosing.
 With edibles, too much of a good thing can lead to a bad trip.